 The most perfect cake for summertime celebrations!
 If you love lemonade, you’ll love this strawberry lemonade cake with sour lemon buttercream, creamy and zesty lemon curd filling, and loads of strawberries in every bite!
 I love how the buttercream and filling balance out the sweetness of the cake, making it just right!
 Garnish the top with strawberries and lemon wedges right before serving for a stunning presentation!

-Strawberry Lemon Cake Layers
+Ingredients for Strawberry Lemon Cake